What is the dress code?

 General Recommendations

 Because many of these ship from India, make sure to order well in advance of when you need them.
 We'd recommend ordering 3 months in advance so you have time for shipping and any tailoring you may need to have done.
+You can also consider searching for Indian clothing stores near you for an in-person shopping experience.

 The designs from Pernia's are really fun and trendy.
 Make sure to check what the materials are (silk might mean silk blend, not 100% silk) to ensure you are receiving what you want to order.
 Their shipping times are decent (generally a few weeks), but can vary sometimes.